Another Child Has Died From Being Left In The Car In The Heat

-Another Child Has Died From Heat-Related Deaths.
-Check The Back Seat For Children
+Another Child Has Died From Being Left In The Car In The Heat.
+Check The Back Seat For Children.

 by Terry Heick